 - Japanese language and studies

 The study of Japanese language and culture gives the individual insight not only into a deep and diverse culture but also provides important contrasts when considering various nations' roles in the Asia Pacific region.

-For information about enrolments, placement tests, submissions and extensions
+Information about enrolments, placement tests, submissions and extensions.

 Take a Language placement test to determine what level of language studies you should be starting at.

 Congratulations to the winner of the Asia Institute Graduate Community Award 2016!

 The Asia Institute Graduate Community Award was established to acknowledge the achievements of graduates who have contributed to the Asia Institute’s mission - promoting Asia literacy and connecting Asia and Australia - and who have demonstrated excellence in the University of Melbourne graduate attributes of working and contributing as active global citizens.
 The award recognises graduates whose service and contributions have made a significant difference, inspiring others to follow in their footsteps.
 This year's winner is Mr Johannis Bayer, Managing Director and Chief Interpreter, Interlect Interpreters.
 Mr Bayer was awarded for his outstanding achievements in the field of conference interpreting.
 The Asia Institute wishes him all the best for his continued work, and we hope to hear more about his future accomplishments.News

 Ear to Asia is a new podcast series from Asia Institute in the Faculty of Arts.
 The newly-released first episode features an interview with Professor Vedi Hadiz on the topic "Modernity's broken promise and the rise of a new Islamic populism".
 Visit the Ear to Asia podcast web page to listen now, subscribe and share through Soundcloud, Stitcher or iTunes.News